tomaka/redshirt/README.md

 # Current state

-- Threads and Futures are working.
+- Futures are working.
 - WASM programs can use TCP/IP, but the implementation is very hacky.
 - Building IPFS is currently blocked due to the lack of Rust ECDH library that compiles for WASM.
   The plan is to bypass this problem by not using encryption.
+- There is a freestanding version of the kernel for the bare metal for x86_64.